meedan/check-mark/README.md

 * You need `zip`, `rspec`, `geckodriver` and `chromedriver`.
 * Copy `test/config.yml.example` to `test/config.yml` and adjust the configurations.
 * Tests can be run with `npm run test`.

+## Mobile Application

+### Development

+Copy `config.js.example` to `config.js` and define your configurations.
+Connect your device to your computer and run `npm run build-android`.
+The application will be launched on your phone.